Quantum Error Source and Channel Coding: Product Source Coding

 Failure probabilities computed for $\numL = 127$ with binomial probabilities (\ref{P_L}) and (\ref{P_C}) are plotted against physical error rates in Fig. \ref{P_F_t_fig}.
-For each quantum code shown, a single length-127 $\ltt$-BCH code satisfying the criterion (\ref{P_good}) was chosen assuming $p=10^{-4}.$ From Fig. \ref{P_F_t_fig}, we observe that 127 color code logical qubits achieves a failure rate of ${\cal O}(10^{-7})$ at the cost of 672 syndrome qubits (from Fig. \ref{overhead_fig}) needed to correct both $X$ and $Z$-type errors occurring with probability $10^{-4}$.
+For each quantum code shown, a single length-127 $\ltt$-BCH code satisfying the criterion (\ref{P_good}) was chosen assuming $p=10^{-4}.$ From Fig. \ref{P_F_t_fig}, we observe that 127 color code logical qubits achieve a failure rate of ${\cal O}(10^{-7})$ at the cost of 672 syndrome qubits (from Fig. \ref{overhead_fig}) needed to correct both $X$ and $Z$-type errors occurring with probability $10^{-4}$.
 As noted in the Introduction, the inverse of the failure rate is an estimate of feasible circuit depth.
 Our failure probability accounts for {\it any} logical error, so here we have $\Delta \sim 1/P_F,$ and observe that product code constructions with ${\cal O}(10^2)$ color or Golay logical qubits approach feasibility for running error-free circuits with depth $\Delta \ge {\cal O}(10^{9})$ at low physical error rates.

-\subsubsection{Noisy Syndrome Encoding}
+\subsection{Noisy Syndrome Encoding}

 Faulty two-qubit gates and measurement errors are likely to dominate in any quantum processor.
-This is certainly the case in the current generation of devices that exhibit two-qubit gate error rates often two orders of magnitude greater than errors from faulty single qubit rotations or random errors occurring while qubits are idle.
+This remains the case in current devices, where two-qubit gate and measurement error rates typically exceed those of single qubit rotations or random errors occurring while qubits are idle by an order of magnitude or more.
 Continuing within the source coding framework, since two-qubit gates provide the syndrome encoding mechanism, we view two-qubit errors as {\it encoding} errors, assumed to be generated by a Bernoulli source ${\cal E}$ with probability $p_e.$ To simplify matters, assume that ${\cal E}$ affects a (classical) bit-flip in the syndrome measurement outcome and does not leave additional errors in the data qubits.
+This is the {\it phenomenological} noise model, here with check-weight-dependent measurement error rates as quantified below.

 The product code construction can be adapted to identify errors in the measured syndromes by using a higher distance classical code and encoding fewer logical qubits.
 To this end, recall that the generator matrix $\gg$ of a classical $\left[ n, k, d \right]$ code maps a {\it message} to a {\it codeword} by appending the message to its syndrome.
 For $\gg = \left[ \, \pl \, \, | \, \,\id_k \, \right]$ in systematic form, a message vector ${\mathbf m}$ is encoded as \be {\mathbf m} \gg = \left[ \, {\mathbf m}\pl \, \, | \, \, {\mathbf m} \, \right] \ee We exploit the defining properties of classical codes, namely \be \wt{{\mathbf m} \gg \oplus {\mathbf m}^\prime\gg } \geq d \ee for ${\mathbf m} \not = {\mathbf m}^\prime$ and an error corrupted codeword ${\mathbf m} \gg \oplus {\mathbf z}$ with $\wt{{\mathbf z}}\leq \left \lfloor \frac{d-1}{2} \right \rfloor = t$ is closer to ${\mathbf m} \gg$ (in Hamming distance) than it is to any other codeword.